Cases on appeal

 The Secretary of State for Business, Energy and Industrial Strategy intervened in the proceedings and appealed the EAT's decision.
 On 24 March 2022, the Court of Appeal published its judgment in Mercer v Alternative Future Group Ltd and another EWCA Civ 379.
 Allowing the appeal, the Court of Appeal held that s.146 cannot be read as providing protection against detriment for participation in industrial action.

 Ms Mercer, supported by Unison, is appealing the Court of Appeal's decision.
-The Supreme Court is due to hear the appeal on 12 and 13 December 2023.
+The Supreme Court heard the appeal in December 2023 and will deliver its judgment in 2024.

 USDAW and others v Tesco Stores Ltd